G-ARTA cruising over the English countryside during early testing

 area between the exhausts with the so-called 'beaver tail'.

 That particular day G-ARTA ended up at Heathrow as its base Gatwick was fogged in.
 When the fog lifted a short ferry flight was scheduled, and as he lived near Gatwick a BCal employee who had never flown before was invited to go along on the jumpseat.
 All went well throughout the flight until on final approach the co-pilot misinterpreted a command from the captain and, with the main gear still several feet above the runway, pulled the spoiler/speedbrake handle completely back.
-This completely spoiled the lift over the wing (as spoilers are supposed to do) and instead of making a smooth touchdown as VC10s normally do the aircraft just fell the last few feet to earth.
+This completely spoiled the lift over the wing (as spoilers are supposed to do) and instead of making a smooth touchdown as VC10s normally do, the aircraft just fell the last few feet to earth.
 Even though a VC10 main gear is designed to

 withstand a fairly heavy landing, this could with all fairness only be described as an arrival, or even a controlled collision between the VC10 and planet earth.
-Now while the flight crew were still wondering what went wrong the passenger on the jumpseat was counting the fillings in his teeth and asked the captain "Is it always like this?" to which the blunt reply was heard: "No it bloody well isn't.
+While the flight crew were still wondering what went wrong the passenger on the jumpseat was counting the fillings in his teeth and asked the captain "Is it always like this?" to which the blunt reply was heard: "No it bloody well isn't.
 Shut up!"
 The extent of the damage done by this small error did not come to light until the aircraft was parked and they got a chance to inspect the outside of the aircraft.
 The sleek profile of the VC10 was marred by several deep creases in the fuselage undersurfaces just forward of the wing leading edge.

 After this the aircraft was